rkyzk/freiburg-kappel-organic-garden/README.md

 * On the web pages, the users can see various photos of the garden and get information about the events as well as directions to the garden.
 The contact page offers a form, with which the users should be able to sign up for the events, or send messages to the personnel.
 The input data will not be sent to a database, but the function will be implemented in the future.

 ![responsiveness](assets/images/readme/responsiveness.png)

+* the live link to the website: [Freiburg Kappel Organic Garden](https://rkyzk.github.io/freiburg-kappel-organic-garden/)

 ## Technologies used:
 HTML and CSS